Amazon selects New York, Northern Virginia, for HQ2 expansion, reports say

 Still, 238 locations in the U.S., Mexico and Canada applied by Amazon’s relatively quick six-week deadline in October 2017.
 Amazon’s committee of executives winnowed the field to 20 finalists in January.

 At some point this fall the company changed course, opting to split its growth among two cities instead of one, two people familiar with Amazon’s selection process say.
 That news, and Amazon’s decision to narrow its focus to New York and the Washington, D.C., area, leaked last week.
+The Journal reported Amazon would split HQ2 between two campuses of 25,000 employees each, an effort to broaden its appeal to talented hires.

 Most Read Business Stories